akshay-kishore-14/FormApplication/README.md

 Once your database connection is configured, you can run your .NET project.
 The application should now be able to interact with the SQL Server database.

-Initially the login cred. is
+Initially the login credentials after run the project is:

 Email - abc@gmail.com
 Password - 1234